Christina Bianco at the Hippodrome

 Photos: Darren Bell

-For further information about Christina Bianco and future events visit here.
+For further information and future events visit Christina Bianco’s website here.

 Watch a live performance of Christina Bianco’s Total Eclipse of the Heart here: